henriquegogo/nozes/README.md

 ```javascript
 dispatch('notify', 'hello, world');
 ```
 The "connect" function can be used to attach an "element updater" event.
 It's just a wrapper for a function that return an Element that update its reference every time "dispatch" is called with current event.
 You can use multiple watch/dispatch events just with spaces between them os setting as array.
 Each connected function will set 'this' as the rendered element that should be updated on return.
-If it's the first call, 'this' is undefined.
+If it's the first call, 'this' is a document-fragment.
+You can verify if 'this' is rendered in DOM using WebAPI this.isConnected boolean.
 ```javascript
 document.body.appendChild(
   connect(['notify', 'log'], function() {